 Consider the Size of the Room

-You will also want to consider how smaller rooms will benefit from lighter-colored flooring so that the space does not feel claustrophobic.
+You will also want to consider how smaller rooms benefit from lighter-colored flooring so that the space does not feel claustrophobic.

 Consider Adaptability